-[Entered as Stationers Pall.]

--Digitized by GOOgle
+[viii]

 To the Lords Spiritual and Temporal, and the Commons of the Parliament of Great Britain.

-My Lords and Gantlemen,
+My Lords and Gentlemen,

-Permer me, with the greatest deference and respect, to lay at your seet

-the following genuine narrative; the

-chief design of which is to excite in

-your august assemblies a sense of compassion for the miseries which the

-Slave-Trade has entailed on my unfortunate countrymen.
-By the horrors

-of that trade was I first torn away from

-all the tender connexions that were

-naturally dear to my heart; but these,

-through the mysterious ways of Providence, I ought to regard as infinitely

-more than compensated by the introduction I have thence obtained to the knowledge of the Christian religion, and of a nation which, by its liberal sentiments, its humanity, the glorious freedom of its government, and its proficiency in arts and sciences, has exalted the dignity of human nature.
+ERMIT me with the greatest deference and respect, to lay at your feet the following genuine Narrative; the chief defign of which is to excite in your august assemblies a sense of compassion for the miferies which the Slave Trade has entailed on my unfortunate countrymen.
+By the horrors of that trade was I first torn away from all the tender connexions that were naturally dear to my heart; but these, through the mysterious ways of Providence, I ought to regard as infinitely more than compensated by the introduction I have thence obtained to the knowledge of the Christian religion, and of a nation which, by its liberal fentiments, its humanity, the glorious freedom of its government.

+[ix]

+recrument, and its proficiency in arts and fciences, has exalted the dignity of human nature.

-I am sensible I ought to entreat your pardon for addressing to you a work so wholly devoid of literary merit; but, as the production of an unlettered African, who is actuated by the hope of becoming an instrument towards the relief of his suffering countrymen, I trust that fuch a man, pleading in fuch a cause, will be acquitted of boldness and presumption.
+I am sensible I ought to entreat your pardon for addressing to you a work, so wholly devoid of literary merit; but, as the production of an unlettered African, who is actuated by the hope of becoming an instrument towards the relief of his suffering countrymen, I trust that such a man, pleading in such a cause, will be acquitted of boldness and presumption.

-May the God of Heaven inspire your hearts with peculiar benevolence on that important day when the question of Abolition is to be discussed, when thousands,
+May the God of Heaven inspire your hearts with peculiar benevolence on that important day when the question of Abolition is to be discussed, when thousands, in consequence of your determination, are to look for Happiness or Misery!

-Digitizad by Google

-thousands, in consequence of your Determination, are to look for Happiness or Misery!

 I am,

 My Lords and Gentlemen,

 Your most obedient,

 And devoted humble servant,

-OLAUDAH EQUIANO,
+OLAUDAH EQUIAND,

-GUSTAVUS VASSAL

-Sto.
-4, Tayfor's Buildings, St. Martin's-Lane, October 30, 1790.
+OR OR

+March 1789.

+To

+[x]

-To the CHAIRMEN of the COMMITTEES for the Abolition of the Slave Trade.
-Magdalen College, Cambridge, May, 26, 1790.
-GENTLEMEN.
+To the CHAIRMEN of the COMMITTEES for the ABOLITION of the SLAVE TRADE.

+Magdalen College, Cambridge, May 26, 1790.

+GENTLEMEN,

-I TAKE the liberty, as being joined with you in the fame laudable endeavours to support the cause of humanity in the abolition of the Slave Trade, to recommend to your protection the bearer of this note, GUSTAVUS.
-VASSA, an African; and to beg the savour of your assistance to him in the sale of his book.
+T TAKE the liberty, as being joined with you in the same laudable endeavours to support the cause of humanity in the Abolition of the Slave Trade, to recommend to your protection the bearer of this note Gustavus Vassa, an African; and to beg the savour of your affistance to him in the sale of this book.

 I am, with great respect,

 GENTLEMEN,

 Your most obedient servant,

 P. PECKARD.